amelioro/ameliorate/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Technical ideas**
 Any ideas for possible implementations/technical designs.
+Linking to specific lines of code can be helpful.
 Feel free to delete this section.